gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 > #### Ingress Controller
 > An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
 Its job is to satisfy requests for Ingresses.

-Since the goal of the article is to deploy these developer tools to our own custom domain, we need a way for our domain names to point to our kubernetes cluster.
+Since the goal of the article is to deploy these developer tools to our own custom domain, we need a way for our domain names to point to our kubernetes pods within our cluster.

 This is where the ingress controller comes in, and in this case, we are going to use the [nginx-ingress](https://github.com/kubernetes/ingress-nginx) to point our host names to the specific ingress instance.